elixir-circuits/circuits_uart/README.md

 remain crossplatform and have few dependencies.
 We're just developing it under the Nerves umbrella.

+### Debugging tips

+If you're on Linux, the `tty0tty` emulated null modem removes the flakiness of real serial port drivers if that's the problem.
+The serial port monitor [jpnevulator](https://jpnevulator.snarl.nl/) is useful for monitoring the hardware signals and dumping data as hex byte values.

+On OSX and Windows, I've found that PL2303-based serial ports can be flakey.
+First, make sure that you don't have a counterfeit PL2303.
+On Windows, they show up in device manager with a warning symbol.
+On OSX, they seem to hang when closing the port.
+Non-counterfeit PL2303-based serial ports can pass the unit tests on Windows 10, but I have not been able to get them to pass on OSX.
+FTDI-based serial ports appear to work better on both operating systesm.

 ### ei_copy why????

 You may have noticed Erlang's `erl_interface` code copy/pasted into `src/ei_copy`.